 text/html | .html, .htm | HTML string output |

-- URL Extension: If a path ends with
+- If the request path ends with an extension like

 4. HTTP Status Code Control (Fluent API)

-AbstractRestResponse provides various methods to intuitively set HTTP status codes.
+AbstractRestResponse provides various methods to intuitively configure HTTP status codes.
 These methods support Method Chaining, resulting in concise and readable code.

 4.1 Success Responses (2xx Success)